-A client was injured in an automobile accident while on the job and we assisted with workers’ compensation claim was filed and the client received a settlement.
-Upon conclusion of the workers compensation settlement, we were able to successfully pursue a third-party negligence claim against the at-fault driver and reached an additional settlement of $233,000.
+A client was injured in an automobile accident while on the job.
+We handled both the workers compensation claim and a third-party claim against the defendant driver.
+Upon conclusion of the workers compensation settlement, we were able to successfully reach an additional settlement of $233,000 against the negligent driver.

 We tried an automobile accident case where the insurance carrier and defense counsel dug their heels in and were only offering two times the value of our client’s medical bills.
 The jury’s verdict spoke volumes as they awarded almost 12 times the value of the medical bills.

 We tried an automobile accident case where our client received a punitive damages award because the defendant driver ran a red light while texting and listening to his iPod.
-During settlement negotiations, the insurance carrier made the comment “texting is not illegal so I do not think a jury will award punitive damages.”
+During settlement negotiations, the insurance adjuster made the comment, “texting is not illegal so I do not think a jury will award punitive damages.”
 At the time, texting was not illegal, however, we successfully argued to the jury that to award punitive damages you must find the defendant acted recklessly, not necessarily illegally.
-We argued that if the jurors who speak for the community find that texting and listening to an iPod is acceptable and not reckless then they should not award a penny in punitive damages.
-However, the jury agreed with our attorneys and awarded punitive damages and in total was significantly more than what had ever been offered to our client.
+We argued that if the jurors who speak for the community feel that texting and listening to an iPod while driving is acceptable and not reckless then they should not award a penny in punitive damages.
+Fortunately, the jury agreed that the defendant’s conduct was reckless and awarded punitive damages contrary to what the insurance adjuster said all along that they would not do.

 We recovered $250,000 in a hit and run case motor vehicle accident case with almost no visible property damage to our client’s vehicle.
 We argued the value of the case was based on punitive damages and the reckless conduct of the defendant as opposed to the minor damage to our client’s vehicle.